|

 Variables are just replaced with the value they are

-program line values are parsed.
-They can also be changed
+assigned before program line values are parsed.
+They can

 $output = 0xFFFFFF // $output will be 0xFFFFFF